 Yes, I’m doing the PopSugar Reading Challenge again this year.
 It helped me last year to have a list of books to read, and I got a lot of the books finished (but not all).
 I’m so glad I did that, so I’m trying it again.
-Originally published December 30, 2016.
-I posted updates in February, March, and April.
+[This post was originally published December 30, 2016.
+I posted updates in February, March, April and May.]

 1. A book recommended by a librarian